This is the fifth part of the ILP series. For your convenience you can find other parts in the table of contents in Part 1 – Boolean algebra

 We might want to change the last constraint to:

 In theory, this should work.
-However, imagine the situation when is even number.
+However, imagine the situation when is odd.
 We need to represent the result of division using floating point values and this might cause some problems with representation errors with more sophisticated calculations.
 However, using this approach we do not reduce the size of our variables as with the previous solution.

 We have defined three useful functions.
 In next parts we will see that they might look trivial, but they are really powerful and we will use them to define much more complicated calculations.
 See you next time.